huytq000605/GrindLC/General/BinaryLifting.md

         return node
 ```

-##  Maximize Value of Function in a Ball Passing Game (LC 2836)
+## Apply to Maximize Value of Function in a Ball Passing Game (LC 2836)

-- Because each node has and only has one father, so this problem is actually the continuous jumping on the only path.
-Immediately thinks of the binary lifting.
+Each node has exactly one father, so the problem is really continuous jumping along a single path — a textbook fit for binary lifting.

-- Binary lifting is suitable for problems like "father's father is the second-order father".
-- For this problem, jump 2 steps equals to jump 1 step then jump 1 step; jump 4 steps means jump 2 steps then jumps 2 steps...
+- Jumping 2 steps = jump 1 then jump 1; jumping 4 steps = jump 2 then jump 2; and so on.
-- The most commonly used implementation for the binary lifting is to maintain a jump table.
-  - In the table dp, dp[u][i] means the jump 2^i step from u
-  - This table can be calculated level-by-level: jumps 2^i times equal to jumps 2^(i-1) and jumps 2^(i-1)
-  - For position: pos[u][i]= pos[pos[u][i-1][i-1]
-  - For profit: profit[u][i]= profit[u][i-1] + profit[pos[u][i-1]][i-1] (It may be changed by the meaning of profit).
-- After we get the table, how to use it?
+- Build the jump table as described above, tracking both position and accumulated profit.

+Using the table:

-  - Obviously, kkk can be composed by some powers of 2 (that is, the binary representation of kkk).
+- `k` can be composed from powers of 2 (its binary representation).
-  - Therefore, by enumerating the binary representation of kkk, the profit of kkk steps can be obtained by summing the profit of 2^i steps.
+- So by enumerating the set bits of `k`, the profit over `k` steps is the sum of the profits of the corresponding `2^i` steps.

+## Complexity

+- **Time:** `O(n log n)` to build the table; `O(log n)` per query.
+- **Space:** `O(n log n)` for the table.